 Can you imagine how your child’s face would light up if they were to receive a letter from the Easter Bunny!

-Easter Day is on April 16th in 2017.
-Would they love a personalised letter, just for them, written from the Easter Bunny?
+Easter Day is on April 1st in 2018.
+Would someone you know love a personalised letter, just for them, written from the Easter Bunny?
 Yes!

 Now you can create your own free printable letter from the Easter Bunny, personalised just for them with their age, where they live and to finish, a special personal message to your child about an important achievement during the last year, or a special event.
 The choice is yours.

 Like letters from Santa, Easter Bunny Letters are becoming more and more popular.
 Have you seen the way a child’s eyes light up when they receive this special letter?